helix90/golem/DOCKER_TROUBLESHOOTING.md

     go mod tidy
 ```

-However, the `replace` directive is simpler and more reliable for Docker builds.
+However, the `replace` directive with Git configuration is the most reliable approach for Docker builds.

 ## Why Order Matters